jEFFLEZ/qflush/docs/FCL_README.md

 Usage:
 - Place `funesterie.fcl` in the repo root.
-- `qflash compose up` will read `funesterie.fcl` if present and bring up declared services.
+- `qflush compose up` will read `funesterie.fcl` if present and bring up declared services.

 This README is minimal and the spec is intentionally small to keep portability.